ChristiCarrie/FileyFace/README.md

 4. User is able to change file name within GUI; if name is changed, then file name is re-read

 **Decision Making**
-1. Directory tree is loaded and saved from computer

-   --> folder names are saved using os functionality
+1. Directory tree is loaded from computer using os functionality
-2. File analysis data is weighted, evaluated by OpenAI API, and "best folder destination" is outputted to user
+3. File analysis data (file name, extension, summaries, web address) are evaluated by OpenAI API and "best folder destination" is outputted to user

    --> new folder is created with os functionality if necessary